Brant Bjork

 Brant Bjork (born March 19, 1973) is an American musician, singer, songwriter and record producer.
-He is perhaps best known as the drummer and founder of the influential Californian stoner rock band Kyuss.
-Bjork played in Vista Chino, along with former Kyuss vocalist John Garcia, up until October 2014, at which point Nick Oliveri announced that there was a falling out and that Bjork and Garcia would continue working on their solo projects.
-Bjork is currently the guitarist and co-founder of the stoner rock power trio, Stöner.
-He is one of the more notable figures in the stoner rock and Palm Desert scene and maintains a prolific solo career with over a dozen released albums.
+He is best known as the drummer and founder of the influential Californian stoner rock band Kyuss.
+Bjork has also been a member of Fu Manchu, Mondo Generator and Vista Chino, the latter with former Kyuss members John Garcia and Nick Oliveri.
+He is currently the frontman and co-founder of the stoner rock power trio, Stöner.
+Bjork is one of the more notable figures in the stoner rock and Palm Desert scene and maintains a prolific solo career with over a dozen released albums.

 Musical career

 Kyuss

 While still in high school, Bjork got together with friends Chris Cockrell, Nick Oliveri, Josh Homme and John Garcia in 1987 to form a band called Katzenjammer.
 At Bjork's prompting, the band would soon be renamed Sons of Kyuss for a single EP, named after "The Sons of Kyuss" monsters in the Dungeons & Dragons role-playing game, and then later shortened to Kyuss.
 The band relocated to Los Angeles in 1990 and signed to Chameleon Records, releasing their debut album, Wretch in September 1991.
 They were then picked up by the major label Elektra Records, becoming the first desert rock band to achieve international success.
 Bjork was a major creative force in Kyuss, contributing a substantial portion of the band's songwriting, including standout tracks like "Green Machine" and "50 Million Year Trip (Downside Up)".
 In 1994, Bjork left the band following the release of Welcome to Sky Valley, frustrated at guitarist Homme's growing reluctance to play the songs he was contributing to the band.